 We support companies in finding out more about this topic.

 After Brexit, the coordination between the EU and the UK social security is regulated by the PSSC, a protocol of the EU-UK TCA.
 The new framework is similar to the EU one, but there are a few differences and some aspects will be defined in the future.

 A&P can support and provide you with the latest information on the issue.

-Posted construction workers have to be registered and pay contribution to the competent Cassa Edile, their social security fund, since their working condition has to be adapted to the relevant national collective agreement as a result of national (D.Lgs.
+Posted construction workers have to be registered and have to pay contribution to the competent Cassa Edile, their social security fund, since their working condition has to be adapted to the relevant national collective agreement as a result of national (D.Lgs.
 17/07/2016 n.136) and EU (Directive 2014/67) rules.

 This does not apply to workers from countries that have entered a Convention with Italy on the issue (Germany, France, Austria, San Marino).

 Remuneration is usually taxable in the country of residence under three conditions: the employees have stayed in the other country for no more than 183 days of the tax year, they are paid by an employer who does not reside in that country, the remuneration is not paid from a permanent establishment or a fixed base that the employer has in the other country (e.g. Art.
 15 of the Conventions with France, Germany, the UK).

 The concept of permanent establishment is defined in the bilateral conventions on double taxation (e.g. Art.
 5 of the Conventions between Italy and France, Germany, the UK ) and gives rise to tax and regulatory obligations for the company (tax returns, financial statements, accounting records).